-The Washington State Department of Financial Institutions (DFI) warns consumers to never give any nonpublic person information, such as social security number, credit card, or bank account information to any individual, website, or company without first verifying their identity and license status.
-Consumers can determine whether a financial services company or individual is properly licensed to conduct business in the State of Washington by using the “Verify a License” feature on the DFI’s website at www.dfi.wa.gov.
+The Washington State Department of Financial Institutions (DFI) warns consumers to never give any nonpublic personal information, such as social security number, credit card, or bank account information, to any individual, website, or company without first verifying their identity and license status.
+Consumers can determine whether a financial services company or individual is properly licensed to conduct business in the State of Washington by using the “Verify a License” feature on DFI’s website at www.dfi.wa.gov.
 Consumers can also check license status for collection agencies in the State of Washington with the Department of Licensing at www.dol.wa.gov.

 DFI has received a complaint of what appears to be a possible debt collection scam.
 A Washington consumer reported receiving an email from individuals claiming to represent “OWW and Associates.”
 The email contained an agreement instructing the consumer to make payment arrangements for an alleged debt with “GTI Holdings” using “Intrinsic Tel Secure” processing.